paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 // end of process_init_escrow
 ```

 Copy and replace the `solana_program` use statement.
 We continue with `process_init_escrow` by getting the token_program account.
 It's a rule that the program being called through a CPI must be included as an account in the 2nd argument of `invoke` (and `invoke_signed`).
 Next, we create the instruction.
 This is just the instruction that the token program would expect were we executing a normal call.
 The token program defines some helper functions inside its `instruction.rs` that we can make use of.
 Of particular interest to us is the `set_authority` function which is a builder function to create such an instruction.
-We pass in the token program id, then the account whose authority we'd like to change, the account that's the new authority (in our case the PDA), the type of authority change (there are different authority types for token accounts, we care about changing the owner), the current account owner (Alice -> initializer.key), and finally the public keys signing the CPI.
+We pass in the token program id, then the account whose authority we'd like to change, the account that's the new authority (in our case the PDA), the type of authority change (there are different authority types for token accounts, we care about changing the main authority), the current account authority (Alice -> initializer.key), and finally the public keys signing the CPI.

 The concept that is being used here is [_Signature Extension_](https://docs.solana.com/developing/programming-model/calling-between-programs#instructions-that-require-privileges).
 In short,

 > When including a `signed` account in a program call, in all CPIs including that account made by that program inside the current instruction, the account will also be `signed`, i.e. the _signature is extended_ to the CPIs.

 In our case this means that because Alice signed the `InitEscrow` transaction, the program can make the token program `set_authority` CPI and include her pubkey as a signer pubkey.
-This is necessary because changing a token account's owner should of course require the approval of the current owner.
+This is necessary because changing a token account's authority should of course require the approval of the current authority.

 Next to the instruction, we also need to pass in the accounts that are required by the instruction, in addition to the account of the program we are calling.
-You can look these up by going to the token programs `instruction.rs` and finding the setAuthority Enum whose comments will tell you which accounts are required (in our case, the current Owner's account and the account whose owner is to be changed).
+You can look these up by going to the token programs `instruction.rs` and finding the setAuthority Enum whose comments will tell you which accounts are required (in our case, the current authority's account and the account whose authority is to be changed).

 Note that before making a CPI, we should add another check that the `token_program` is truly the account of the token program.
 Otherwise, we might be calling a rogue program.
 If you're using the `spl-token` crate above version `3.1.1` (which I do in this guide), you don't have to do this if you use their instruction builder functions.
 They do it for you.